lfrank14/profesh/content/home/myskills.md

 ### Technical skills
 + Languages – proficient in R and Matlab; experience with SQL, Python, Bash, JavaScript
 + Programming – version control with Git, data manipulation and engineering, cloud computing, shell scripting
-+ Web development with Blogdown, Distill, Hugo and some experience with CSS and HTML
++ Web development with Blogdown, Distill, Hugo and some experience with CSS